Itsmhercy23/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-C - Even more pointers, arrays and strings
+C - Even more pointers, arrays and strings.
-I was able to learne about what and how to use pointers to pointers and multidimensional arrays in C as well as the most common C standard library functions to manipulate strings.
+I was able to learn about what and how to use pointers to pointers and multidimensional arrays in C as well as the most common C standard library functions to manipulate strings.